Confusion grows in Des Plaines over religious ‘Big Tent Revival’ meetings amid pandemic

 Residents are concerned about a spike in COVID-19 cases as a result of the meetings.

-Des Plaines resident Thia Robinson lives in the city and wants to know how all of this got approved.
+Des Plaines resident Tria Robinson lives in the city and wants to know how all of this got approved.

 Other churches in area have been following strict guidelines laid out by the state and the archdiocese.